WokLibCodeClub/Hello-Python/step4/step4.md

 Since there are four houses in Hogwarts School we will generate a random integer between 1 and 4 and use this to select a house.
 Put the random integer in a variable.
 You can pick any name for the variable but it would be useful to have a name that indicates this is a random number.
 (WARNING: *don't* use the name ```randint``` as this is the name of a function, and you should avoid giving variables the same names as functions.)
 Look back at previous code if you aren't sure how to do this.
 (You will find a clue in [step 1](../step1/step1.md#python-libraries) in the section on Python libraries.)

 Now we will make a rather complicated ```if ... else``` block to select the house.
-In the code below you need to put the name of *your random number variable* in place of the four asterisks:
+In the code below **you need to put the name of your random number variable in place of the four asterisks**:

 ``` python
 if **** == 1: